Fürth

 11. November 2021

-90763 Fürth Amalienstraße 64 St. Paul Evangelisch-Lutherische Kirche Fürth Südstadt, 5 steps of 15cm, ramp 5%, wheelchair accessible side entrance, automatic door opener, 1st door B 83 cm, 2nd door B 170 cm, threshold 0 cm, inductive hearing system, bus stop Paulskirche 35m, paths smooth and narrow jointed,
+90763 Fürth Amalienstraße 64 St. Paul Evangelisch-Lutherische Kirche Fürth Südstadt, 5 steps of 15cm, ramp 5%, wheelchair accessible side entrance, automatic door opener, 1st door B 83 cm, 2nd door B 170 cm, threshold 0 cm, inductive hearing system, bus stop Paulskirche 35m, paths smooth and tightly jointed,

 U. und G. Loose